bigcommerce/dev-docs/docs/api-docs/cart-and-checkout/working-sf-apis.md

 ### Get a Cart

-To display the contents of a cart, we need to send a GET request to the `/api/storefront/carts` endpoint.
+To display the contents of a cart, we need to send a GET request to the [Get a Cart](https://developer.bigcommerce.com/api-reference/cart-checkout/storefront-cart-api/cart/getacart) endpoint.
 By default, the cart response returns abbreviated product details.
 To get the full product details, we need to add the `include` query parameter.
-See [Get a Cart](https://developer.bigcommerce.com/api-reference/cart-checkout/storefront-cart-api/cart/getacart) for more information.

 Copy and execute the code below to create and subsequently call the `getCart()` helper function.